11ty/11ty-website/docs/languages/liquid.md

 ### Optional: Use your own options {% addedin "0.2.15" %}

-It’s recommended to use the Configuration API to set override the default options above.
+It’s recommended to use the Configuration API to override the default options above.

 ```js
 module.exports = function(eleventyConfig) {